CodeKarmaDev/fo-mason/README.md

 ![2021-08-14_21-35](https://user-images.githubusercontent.com/5777735/129467538-3c414c71-8dc9-4640-a94d-274c4a07bb5a.png)

 We create columns and rows and define the size of the rows as 1/3 of the columns.
-We let each brick span 3-6 rows and you have a fo-masonry layout.
+We let each brick span 3 to 6 rows and you have a fo-masonry layout.

-This is some simplified sass to give you the gist of whats under the hood.
+This is some simplified sass to give you the gist of what is under the hood.
 ```sass
 $brick: 20rem
 $cuts: 3